cdp-one-field/opendatalakehouse/03_analyze.md

 ```
 SELECT
    a.leg1uniquecarrier as carrier,
    count(a.leg1uniquecarrier) as passengers
 FROM
    `airlines`.unique_tickets a,
    `airlines`.flights o,
    `airlines`.flights d
 where
        a.leg1flightnum = o.flightnum
    AND a.leg1uniquecarrier = o.uniquecarrier
    AND a.leg1origin = o.origin
    AND a.leg1dest = o.dest
    AND a.leg1month = o.month
    AND a.leg1dayofmonth = o.dayofmonth
    AND a.leg1dayofweek = o.`dayofweek`
-   AND a.leg2flightnum = d.flightnum
    AND a.leg2uniquecarrier = d.uniquecarrier
    AND a.leg2origin = d.origin
-   AND a.leg2dest = d.dest
-   AND a.leg2month = d.month
-   AND a.leg2dayofmonth = d.dayofmonth
-   AND a.leg2dayofweek = d.`dayofweek`
-   AND o.depdelay > 60
 group by
    a.leg1uniquecarrier;
 ```

 **Query 5:** Number of passengers on airlines that have elongated layovers for an international flight caused by missed connection

 ```
 SELECT
    a.leg1uniquecarrier as carrier,
    count(a.leg1uniquecarrier) as passengers
 FROM
    `airlines`.unique_tickets a,
    `airlines`.flights o,
    `airlines`.flights d
 where
        a.leg1flightnum = o.flightnum
     AND a.leg1uniquecarrier = o.uniquecarrier
     AND a.leg1origin = o.origin
     AND a.leg1dest = o.dest
     AND a.leg1month = o.month
     AND a.leg1dayofmonth = o.dayofmonth
     AND a.leg1dayofweek = o.`dayofweek`
-   AND a.leg2flightnum = d.flightnum
-   AND a.leg2uniquecarrier = d.uniquecarrier
-   AND a.leg2origin = d.origin
-   AND a.leg2dest = d.dest
-   AND a.leg2month = d.month
-   AND a.leg2dayofmonth = d.dayofmonth
-   AND a.leg2dayofweek = d.`dayofweek`
-   AND d.deptime-o.arrtime < o.arrdelay-45
 group by
    a.leg1uniquecarrier;
 ```